DenioPranatha/SL1/README.md

 ## Website view

 ### Profile
-The profile's directory is at http://127.0.0.1:8000/profile.
+The profile page is located in /profile of the directory.
 This section shows:
 1. General overview that has my picture, name, what I do, and my personal motto because it feels nice to have it
 2. Short description to let the viewer knows what my character, my skill, and what I do
 3. Portfolio, consist of 3 categories: My achievement, organizational activity, and past projects.
 It is clickable and showed in carousel.
 If you click the card.
 You will be directed to achievement detail page